Longipteryx: Classification

 The affiliations of Longipteryx are not resolved.
 While it has been sometimes included in the Enantiornithes and groups specifically with Euenantiornithes in some cladistic analyses, it might be basal to or in Enantiornithes, being somewhat reminiscent of the equally puzzling Protopteryx.
 Its plesiomorphies are comprehensive, as can be expected from its old age, but the autapomorphies appear quite "modern", especially compared to other early Enantiornithes.

 A distinct order (Longipterygiformes) and family (Longipterygidae) has been proposed for it.
 Given that neither its exact relationships nor any close relatives are presently known, not much can be said about the phylogenetic position of L. chaoyangensis.
 On the other hand, Longirostravis hani, described a few years after Longipteryx, appears to be phylogenetically closer to the present taxon than other Mesozoic birds and indeed they might constitute a clade of early specialized Euenantiornithes.
 If this is correct, they might well be considered as an order, in which case Longirostravisiformes and Longirostravisidae would become junior synonyms of Longipterygiformes and Longipterygidae, respectively.

+In the 50% majority rule tree of the phylogenetic analysis published in their 2025 description of the longipterygid Chromeornis, O'Connor and colleagues recovered it as the sister taxon to Longipteryx, together forming the clade Longipteryginae, which is sister to the Longirostravinae.
+These results are displayed in the cladogram below: